ZailinYuan/PostgreSQL/Aggregate and Grouping.md

 # Aggregate (group) Function Tips
 ### Tip 0
 Aggregate Function are NOT ALLOWED in WHERE clause!
-This is said by compiler at least for PostgreSQL.
+This is error raised by SQL compiler at least for PostgreSQL.
 However, it can be used not only in SELECT clause.
 ```sql
 	SELECT team FROM zzz_tmp.classes c3
 	GROUP BY team